OpenAgenda/oa-public/packages/members/README.md

 Identifiers is an object containing an `agendaUid` and or a `userUid` key.
 Or at list a list of ids in an id key.

+### Options

+ * **customDataAsRoot**: Defaults at false.
+If true, custom data is placed at the root of the result.
+If not, is placed under a custom key.

 ## List

     const members = await membersSvc.list( filter, nav );